Successfully investing in South Africa

 What challenges do German companies face during their business ventures into South Africa?

-One of the challenges for German companies in South Africa is "Broad-Based Black Economic Empowerment" (B-BBEE).
-B-BBEE pursues the goal of involving the previously disadvantaged population more strongly into the South African economy.
-German companies should consider B-BBEE at an early stage because an appropriate B-BBEE structure requires time, expert advice and often a local B-BBEE partner.
-Although B-BBEE is certainly a challenge for German companies, B-BBEE is an integral part of South Africa and should also be seen as an opportunity to participate in the country's transformation.
+B-BBEE aims to integrate previously disadvantaged part of the population more fully into the South African economy.
+German companies should address B-BBEE at an early stage, as an appropriate B-BBEE structure requires time, expert advice, and often a local B-BBEE partner.
+Although B-BBEE certainly poses a challenge for German companies, it is an integral part of South Africa and should also be seen as an opportunity to participate in the country's transformation.

-The commencement of the German Supply Chain Compliance Obligations Act (LkSG) on 1 January 2023 means a further challenge for the German companies concerned that have South African suppliers.
-They will have to rethink their global supply chains and, if necessary, reposition themselves.
-For South Africa, the following due diligence obligations of the LkSG are of particular importance: prohibition of unequal treatment in employment and worker safety.
-In terms of worker safety, the risk of inadequate training plays an important role in South Africa.
+The entry into force of the German Supply Chain Due Diligence Act (LkSG) on 1 January 2023, poses a further challenge for German companies with South African suppliers.
+This is because they will have to rethink their global supply chains and, if necessary, reorganize them.
+The following due diligence obligations under the LkSG are particularly important for South Africa: prohibition of unequal treatment in employment and worker safety.
+With regard to worker safety, the risk of inadequate training plays an important role in South Africa.

 In your opinion, how will South Africa develop?